beeware/briefcase/docs/en/reference/configuration.md

 ### `[tool.briefcase]` {#tool.briefcase}

-The base `[tool.briefcase]` section declares settings that project specific, or are are common to all applications in this repository.
+The base `[tool.briefcase]` section declares settings that project specific, or are common to all applications in this repository.

 ### `[tool.briefcase.app.<app name>]` {#tool.briefcase.app.app-name}